OpenLiberty/ci.maven/docs/generate-features.md

 If this goal detects Liberty features used in your project but not present in your Liberty configuration, it will create a new file `configDropins/overrides/generated-features.xml` in the `src/main/liberty/config` directory of your project.
 The `generated-features.xml` file will contain a list of features required for your project.
 If the `generated-features.xml` file has been created in the past and no additional features have been detected, this file will be retained.

-If you are using [devc](dev.md#devc-container-mode), ensure that the `generated-features.xml` configuration file is copied via your Dockerfile.
+If you are using [devc](dev.md#devc-container-mode), ensure that the `generated-features.xml` configuration file is copied to your Docker image via your Dockerfile.
 ```dockerfile
 COPY --chown=1001:0  target/liberty/wlp/usr/servers/defaultServer/configDropins/overrides/generated-features.xml /config/configDropins/overrides/
 ```

 This goal examines the `pom.xml` dependencies to determine which version of Jakarta EE, MicroProfile or Java EE API you may be using.
 Compatible features will then be generated.

-For Jakarta EE API, this goal looks for a `jakarta.platform:jakarta.jakartaee-api` dependency with version `8.0`.
+For Jakarta EE API, this goal looks for a `jakarta.platform:jakarta.jakartaee-api` dependency with version `8.0.0`.

 For MicroProfile API, this goal looks for a `org.eclipse.microprofile:microprofile` dependency and generates features according to the version number.

 For Java EE API, this goal looks for a `javax:javaee-api` dependency with versions `6.0`, `7.0` or `8.0`.

-For example, if you have the following Jakarta EE and MicroProfile dependencies in your `pom.xml` file, features compatible with Jakarta EE `8.0` and MicroProfile `4.1` will be generated.
+For example, if you have the following Jakarta EE and MicroProfile dependencies in your `pom.xml` file, features compatible with Jakarta EE `8.0.0` and MicroProfile `4.1` will be generated.
 ```xml
 <dependency>
     <groupId>jakarta.platform</groupId>